in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-web-application.md

 date:       2017-02-01 12:31:19
 summary:    Setting up a basic web application with Spring Boot is a cake walk.
 We will create a simple web application using Spring Initializr and add JSP features to it.
 categories: [Spring Boot, Spring Boot Web Application]
-permalink:  /creating-web-application-with-spring=boot
+permalink:  /creating-web-application-with-spring-boot
 ---

 This guide will help you create a simple web application with Spring Boot.
-We will develop a simple application with login logout functionality as the functionality to show a list of todo's.
+We will develop a simple application with login functionality as well as the functionality to show a list of todo's.
 We will follow MVC pattern using JSP as the view.

 ## You will learn
 - How to bootstrap a simple project with Spring Initializr?